stouffer/EvoGeoModules/manuscript/reviews.md

 "significant" sites are not close to one another?

 > We understand where this comment comes from, and agree with the underlying idea.
+Unfortunately, different locations can have phylogenetic matching for a variety of reasons and we wish not to speculate to deeply on the diversification history of this system.
-We respectfully decline to address it, because doing so would require data to say something about the diversification history of this system, and we are not confident in the fact that the current data allow to investigate this question.
-Different locations can have phylogenetic matching for various reasons.
-The site in the United Kingdom has probably been less connected to the rest of the system, for example.
-Note also that the sampling is not spatially planned in a way to address this question.
-We feel that a discussion of what spatial autocorrelation would mean would be too speculative.
+What's more, we are not confident that the current data allow to investigate this question to sufficient depth.
+For example, the site in the United Kingdom has *probably* been less connected to the rest of the system, but we cannot be certain this is the case.
+In addition, the sampling was also not spatially planned in a way to address this question rigorously.
+In the end, we feel that a discussion of what spatial autocorrelation would mean would be too speculative for our liking.
+While we acknowledge that it is an interesting avenue for future study, we respectfully decline to address it here and hope that the reviewer is sympathetic to this decision.

 Lines 183 and 185: That should be Fig 3AB, not Fig 2AB.

-> This is correct, and had been modified.
+> This is correct, and had been modified accordingly.

 In Figure 1, it is hard to distinguish open from closed circles.
 Using different shapes would help.